scatterrr/Note_Taking_Application/Note-Taking-App/README.md

 # Note-Taking-App

 Installation
+in the file directory,
+type
 npm install

-Run the apps
-in the file directory,
+then type
 nodemon app.js